KITCHEN CARE – ESSENTIALS

-Granite and Composite surfaces
+Granite and composite surfaces

 Stone work surfaces are pre-treated with a liquid silicone sealer which reduces their natural porosity and provides a protective coating.
 Clean with water containing soap or a mild or neutral detergent using a soft cloth or sponge.
 Rinse off with clean water.

-Polish dry with a soft cloth or a micro fibre surface cloth.
+Polish dry with a soft cloth or a micro-fibre surface cloth.
 Avoid use of abrasive cleaning materials including scouring powders, steel wool or metal brushes.

 Never use bleach and other chlorine-based cleaners, acids, photographic development liquid, alkalis (caustic soda) and concentrated disinfectants on stone surfaces.
-If any of these come into contact with the stone, clean them off immediately.

 Use soapy water, ammonia-based cleaners (not window cleaners as they can leave a waxy build up that may dull the surface) or commercially available solid surface cleaners.
 These will remove most dirt and residue from all types of finishes although stubborn residue will require a little stronger cleaner.